-Contractors who work with the educational establishments that provide education to children aged under the age of 18 are expected to comply with the following guidance and practises:
+Contractors who work with educational establishments that provide education to children aged under the age of 18 are expected to comply with the following Disclosure and Barring Service guidance and practises.
+Full guidance can be obtained from the Disclosure and Barring Service.
+Should your work involve working on college premises, undertaking: